bloxstreet/support/docs/hr-information/general-information.md

 - All HRs should refrain from engaging in off-topic conversations while playing BloxStreet games.
 HRs are expected to use DMs and chats for such discussions.
 - All HRs should refrain from commenting on or questioning a player's demotion.
 - All HRs are not allowed to misuse any special permissions, such as the announcement feature.
+- A maximum of two HRs may supervise each store department.
+- HRs may not go off-duty.
+HRs have additional responsibilities and can order or check out from staff while on-duty.
+- If an HR needs to go AFK while in-game, they must stand against a wall or head to the staff room.
+If they anticipate being AFK for five or more minutes, they are required to leave the server.
+Staying AFK for a prolonged period of time will result in a potential punishment.

 ### <font color="#C21807">Professional Conduct Regarding Points</font>
 - HRs' primary focus at the store should be performing their HR duties as listed on the BloxStreet Support website, not *grinding* points.